circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 Find out more about using the `macos` executor [here]({{ site.baseurl }}/2.0/executor-types/#using-macos).

 ## Windows

+_Available on CircleCI Cloud with `version 2.1` config - not currently available on self-hosted installations_

 Note: The Windows executor requires a 2.1 version configuration as well as having Pipelines enabled.
 Go to "Project" > "Settings" > "Advanced Settings" to enable Pipelines.